marcelomogrovejo/swiftdata-example/README.md

 You should see a main button that allows you to add the first expense to the list.<br>

 # Usage
-In order to start managing expenses, you should tap on the plus button "+" on the top right of the screen, which will take you to an empty form.<br>
+In order to start managing your expenses, you should tap on the plus button "+" on the top right of the screen, which will take you to an empty form.<br>
 There you can fill the expense form and tap on the "Save" button on the top right of the screen to save and close the form.<br>
 Once the new expense is added you can see it on the list.<br>
 In order to edit an existing expense you should tap on it.<br>